ucsb/campus-cloud-docs/docs/general/research.md

 2. **Choose your provider.** Most research groups use AWS.
 Azure and GCP are good choices for teams already using Microsoft or Google tools, or for specific services (e.g., Google BigQuery, Azure ML).
-3. **Request an account.** Follow the [Getting Started](../../getting-started) procurement guide.
+3. **Request an account.** Follow the [procurement guide](/getting-started/procurement).
 Indicate on your form if you need NIST 800-171 compliance.
 4. **Set up your environment.** Follow the First Steps guide for your provider.

 ---